Global Value Chains

 For example, an airliner exported from the United States might combine U.S.-made parts with wings from Japan, passenger doors from France, landing gear from England, and other components built elsewhere.
 Likewise, U.S. industries provide goods and services used in other countries’ exports.

-Note: To use the TiVA Table Builder, select Interactive Data: Trade in Value Added in the Data & Documentation section.
+Note: To use the Global Value Chain Analyzer, select Interactive Data: Global Value Chain Analyzer in the Data & Documentation section.

 - A Primer on BEA's Industry Accounts